quaintdev/pinotes/README.md

 ```
 Above searches will create `grocery.md`, `todo.md` & `bmark.md` in directory specified by config file.

+#### Browser Sidebar
+You can use [Firefox extension](https://github.com/quaintdev/pinotes-browser-ext/) to take and view notes from its sidebar as shown below
+![](https://github.com/quaintdev/pinotes-browser-ext/blob/master/screenshot.jpg)

 #### Browser Context Menu
 You can also add a context menu using addons like [this](https://addons.mozilla.org/en-US/firefox/addon/context-search-we/) to send selected text as a note to your PI server.
-By default, any note without ! will directly be saved to `web_notes.md` as define in config.json
+By default, any note without ! will directly be saved to `notes.md` as defined in config.json

 Note that both browser address bar and context menu option can be used with mobiles too!

-#### Browser Sidebar
-You can use [Firefox extension](https://github.com/quaintdev/pinotes-browser-ext/) to take and view notes from its sidebar as shown below
-![](https://github.com/quaintdev/pinotes-browser-ext/blob/master/screenshot.jpg)

 ## View Notes
 You can always visit your server url http://raspberrypi.local:8008/ to list and view saved notes.
 Note that these are viewed in plain text and not markdown.